nomadbsd/NomadBSD/README.md

 ### About

-NomadBSD is a livesystem for flash drives, based on FreeBSD.
+NomadBSD is a live system for flash drives, based on FreeBSD.

 ### Screenshots
 ![](http://freeshell.de/~mk/download/nomadbsd-ss1.png)